baiway/baiway.github.io/src/blog/posts/klimontovich-derivation.md

 \end{equation}
 $$

-Taking the derivative inside the sum and applying the product rule then gives
+Next, we'll take the derivative inside the sum and apply the product rule to give

 $$
 \begin{equation}